mine-cetinkaya-rundel/citizenstatistician/content/post/2017-07-24-are-computers-needed-to-teach-data-science.markdown

 title: Are computers needed to teach Data Science?
 wordpress_id: 1136
 categories:
-- Computation
+- computing
-- Musings
+- musings
-- R Project
+- rstats
 - statistical software
-- Teaching
+- teaching
 ---

 One of the many nice things about summer is the time and space it allows for blogging.
 And, after a very stimulating SRTL conference (Statistics Reasoning, Teaching and Learning) in Rotorua, New Zealand, there's lots to blog about.